 The first medals were given to Oto and Missouri leaders on August 3, 1804, including "a package with a meadile to accompany a Speech for the Grand Chief" who was absent.
-The speech possibly was delivered in person by the trader known only as 'Faufong," who lived with the Otos.
-(One wonders whether it mightn't have lost something in a translation by a disinterested third party.)
+The speech possibly was delivered in person, in behalf of the captains, by the Frenchman known only as 'Faufong the interpeter," who lived with the Otoes.3 One wonders whether it mightn't have lost something in a translation by a disinterested third party.

 Among the last to be given were two that went to Nez Perce leaders.
 One of them, "a medal of the small kind with the likeness of Mr. Jefferson," went to a leader named Tunnachemootoolt, known to the Americans as "Broken Arm."
 On the same day, May 10, 1806, "a Chief of great note"—Hohots Ilppilp—of the Nez Perce (Ni-mee-poo) nation, received "one of the sewing [i.e., "season"] medals struck in the presidency of Washington."
 Lewis explained to them "the desighn and the importance of medals in the estimation of the whites as well as the red men who had been taught their value."
 It is likely that the captains learned quite a bit during the 31 months since August of 1804 about how to talk to native leaders about allegiances and other, less militant concepts such as civilized democratic government, and agriculture.
 Unfortunately for us, the captains' record-keeping on this matter was generally haphazard and incomplete, and they provided no comprehensive report to the Secretary of War enumerating the chiefs they had "made."